openlegend/core-rules/core/SRD.md

 **Effect:** When you invoke the charmed bane, targets who do not make their resist roll within 24 hours of being afflicted become permanently affected by the bane.
 They do not receive any more resist rolls to shake themselves free of the effect.
-Other extraordinary effects like a Nullify bane can still end the effect (and other methods may work at the GM's discretion).
+Other extraordinary effects like a *nullify* bane can still end the effect (and other methods may work at the GM's discretion).